scintill/electrum-web/man/electrum.md

 `-g` *[gui]*, `--gui`=*GUI*
   Use the selected GUI, where gui is either `qt`, `lite`, `gtk`, `text` or `stdio`.
 The default GUI is `qt`.

+`-1`, `--oneserver`
+  Connect to one server only, useful when running a private instance of electrum-server.

 `-o`, `--offline`
   Operate in offline mode, useful when no Internet connection is present.